skyleapa/LeagueOfLingo/README.md

 so the definitions stay fresh!

 ## How it was built
 This application was built entirely in C++.
-The frontend framework is using Qt Widgets in MainWindow.cpp, and the API calls are made using LibCurl in RiotApi.cpp.
+The frontend framework is using Qt Widgets in MainWindow.cpp, and the API calls are made using Libcurl in RiotApi.cpp.
+The logic for handling the dictionary definitions and example lookups are in LeagueDictionary.cpp.
+There is also caching to the disk to save API calls, so that match data is saved into a "riot_cache" folder, which is used for direct querying.

 ## Installation
 1. Use CLion or your preferred IDE
+3. Clone the repository
-2. The libraries used are:
+3. The libraries used are:
    - nlohmann_json
    - libcurl
    - qt
    I installed them through homebrew
-3. Clone the repository and press start!
+4. Press the start button or run it through main.cpp!